Thinking big to develop a growing region

 Passenger growth spurs expansion

-DEN's new, $544 million Hotel and Transit Center includes a commuter rail station connecting the airport with downtown Denver.
+DEN's $544 million Hotel and Transit Center includes a commuter rail station connecting the airport with downtown Denver.
 The University of Colorado A Line commuter rail from Denver Union Station to Denver International Airport began service in 2016.
 The Westin Denver International Airport Hotel and Conference Center and its adjoining open-air plaza, opened in late 2015.

 In the fall of 2017, DEN received approval for a $3.5 billion, five-year capital plan that includes growth to accommodate the added passenger traffic, and the traffic projected over the next decade or so.
-DEN will be modifying the Great Hall and the sixth floor passenger drop-off curb, adding 39 gates by telescoping out each of the concourses, adding a train set to the train that connects the terminal and the concourses, reconfiguring and widening parts of Peña Boulevard and studying a seventh runway.
+DEN is modifying the Great Hall and the sixth floor passenger drop-off curb, adding 39 gates by telescoping out each of the concourses, adding a train set to the train that connects the terminal and the concourses, reconfiguring and widening parts of Peña Boulevard and studying a seventh runway.

-DEN was named the No. 3 best airport in the world serving 50-60 million passengers, making it the highest-rated U.S. airport in that category.
+DEN was named the No. 6 best airport in the world serving 25-35 million passengers, making it the highest-rated U.S. airport in that category.

 DEN received several other distinctions, including:

-- No. 4 World’s Best Regional Airport
+• No. 10 World's Best Regional Airport

 Reliever airports serve corporate business travelers